Cancel anytime

 Overview

-The John Hancock Mortgage Backed Securities ETF (MORT) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the Bloomberg U.S. Mortgage Backed Securities Index.
-It primarily invests in a diversified portfolio of mortgage-backed securities issued by U.S. government agencies.
+The John Hancock Mortgage Backed Securities ETF (MORT) seeks to provide investment results that closely correspond to the performance of the Bloomberg U.S. Mortgage Backed Securities Index.
+It focuses on investing in mortgage-backed securities (MBS), primarily those issued and/or guaranteed by U.S. government agencies.

 Reputation and Reliability

-John Hancock is a well-established financial services company with a long history and strong reputation in the market.
+John Hancock is a well-established and reputable financial services company with a long history of managing investments.

 Management Expertise